 The annual fees for their investment services are as follows:

-Please remember that these fees don’t include the underlying investment expense fees, which are indeed low because Personal Capital invests all or part of your money in passive ETFs.
-So add another 0.1-0.2% to their investment service fees for a total fee amount.
+Please remember that these fees don’t include any underlying investment expenses, such as ETF expenses.
+If Personal Capital invests all or part of your money in passive ETFs, you will pay another 0.10-0.20% on top of their investment management fees for the ETF expenses.

 Personal Capital Security

-- Technology – Personal Capital can be used on the computer, tablet, or smart phone.
-They have apps available and all integrate seamlessly.
-This makes it easy to check or track accounts on the go.
+Technology – The interface is very intuitive and Personal Capital can be used on a computer, tablet, or smartphone.
+All apps integrate seamlessly, making it easy to check or track accounts on the go.

-- Ease of Use – Getting started and syncing accounts is incredibly easy with Personal Capital.
-I’ve had no problems at all with functionality during my participation.
-In addition, the graphs and charts are very easy to read and understand.
+Ease of Use – Getting started and syncing accounts is incredibly easy with Personal Capital.
+In addition, the graphs and charts provide valuable financial information that is easy to read and understand.